burium/learn-the-web/README.md

 - 🎨 Clean and modern UI powered by Fumadocs
 - ⚡ Fast and SEO-friendly with Next.js
 - 📝 Easy-to-follow structured learning path
+- 🤖 AI Assistant to help answer web development questions

+## AI Assistant

+The platform includes an interactive AI Assistant that:

+- Answers questions about web development topics
+- Provides explanations for HTML, CSS, JavaScript concepts
+- Is accessible via a floating button or keyboard shortcut (Ctrl+/)
+- Features a chat-like interface with markdown support
+- Includes example prompts for new users
+- Tracks token usage for transparency

 ## Tech Stack